IPS-LMU/The-EMU-SDMS-Manual/_book/emu-webApp.md

 <p class="caption">(\#fig:webApp-overlay1)Screenshot of signal canvases display of the `EMU-webApp` after the changes made in the R code snippets above.</p>
 </div>

-#### Frequency-aligned formant contours spectrogram overlay {#subsubsec:emu-webAppFreqAlignedFormants}
+#### Frequency-aligned formant contours spectrogram overlay {-}

 The current mechanism for laying frequency-aligned formant contours over the spectrogram is to give the formant track the predefined name *FORMANTS*.
-If the formant track is called *FORMANTS* and it is assigned to be laid over the spectrogram (see Listing \@ref(lst:webApp-overlayFreqAlg)) the `EMU-webApp` will frequency-align the contours to the current minimum and maximum spectrogram frequencies (see Figure \@ref(fig:webApp-overlay2)).
+If the formant track is called *FORMANTS* and it is assigned to be laid over the spectrogram (see Listing below) the `EMU-webApp` will frequency-align the contours to the current minimum and maximum spectrogram frequencies (see Figure \@ref(fig:webApp-overlay2)).

 <!-- [caption={Overlay configuration of FORMANTS track over SPEC}, label={lst:webApp_overlayFreqAlg}, language=json, firstnumber=1] -->